zukunft/zukunft.com/docs/code_functions_all.md

         \-- ui_list - TODO Prio 0 fill with real code
     \-- list_sort
         \-- ui_list - @return string the html code of a sortable list
-        \-- list_sort - TODO review
+        \-- list_sort - @param phrase $phr the start phrase to select the rows
     \-- start_list
-        \-- ui_list - @return string the html code for the start view as a sortable list
+        \-- ui_list - the table of the start view: the values of the "global problem" phrase with one column per
     \-- result_changes
         \-- ui_list - @return string the html code of the results that changes if the pending user change is confirmed
     \-- view_after